fahimasqalani/UlarGame/README.md

 # UlarGame
- A simple snake game project for Learning javascript based on developer Boris Lepage's project
+ A simple snake game project for Learning javascript based on developer Boris Lepage's project.